clap-rs/clap/README.md

 It is a simple to use and efficient library for parsing command line arguments and subcommands when writing console, or terminal applications.

-## Video Tutorials

-I've been working on a few short video tutorials about using `clap`.
-They're located on [youtube](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv).

-*Note*: Two new videos have just been added ([08 From Usage](https://youtu.be/xc6VdedFrG0), and [09 Typed Values](https://youtu.be/mZn3C1DnD90)), if you're already familiar with `clap` but want to know more about these two details you can check out those videos without watching the previous few.

-*Note*: Apologies for the resolution of the first video, it will be updated to a better resolution soon.
-The other videos have a proper resolution.

 ## About

 `clap` is used to parse *and validate* the string of command line arguments provided by the user at runtime.
 You simply provide the list of valid possibilities, and `clap` handles the rest.
 This means you focus on your *applications* functionality, and less on the parsing and validating of arguments.